Kotlin/kotlinx.coroutines/docs/flow.md

 * Exceptions can be turned into emission of values using [emit][FlowCollector.emit] from the body of [catch].
 * Exceptions can be ignored, logged, or processed by some other code.

-For example, let us emit a text of cathing an exception:
+For example, let us emit a text on catching an exception:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">